millerf1234/OpenGL_Windows_Projects/OpenGL_GLFW_Project/NotesAndReferences/Notes_and_ReadMe.txt

 I created this file on July 25, 2018,  but the plan is to fill it in as I go...

 -Forrest

+//RANDOM NOTE: To see vcpkg commands, go to the link: https://docs.microsoft.com/en-us/cpp/vcpkg#command-line-reference

 ////////////////////////////////////////////////////////////////////////////////////////////
 //Random Design Philosophy Note(s)   --   November 2, 2018